-We want our services to connect people during these challenging times and be a positive experience for them as we all come together to cross the bridge through to the other side of this pandemic.
+We want our services to connect people during these challenging times and be a positive experience for them as we all come together to cross the bridge to the other side of this pandemic.
 To do this, we’re building new products that promote greater safety and well-being for the people using our services, we’re working with local child safety organisations to promote tips and strategies to help parents and young people have a safe experience online, and we’re supporting local crisis lines across Australia and New Zealand to promote greater awareness of the support that exists for people at this time.
-We have previously shared updates on our response to the COVID19 on 10 March, 23 March, 30 March and 3 April.
+We have previously shared updates on our response to COVID-19 on 10 March, 23 March, 30 March, and 3 April.

 New products supporting community health & wellbeing

-During this period, we have prioritised new features and product updates that support the safety and wellbeing of our community.
+During this period, we have prioritised new features and product updates that support the safety and well-being of our community.

 We also launched Guides on Instagram which is a new feature to curate tips and resources in one place.
-We partnered with national mental health organisation, Headspace, together with AFLW player and wellbeing advocate Tayla Harris who each shared their Guides for ways to manage your health and wellbeing during social isolation.
+We partnered with a national mental health organisation, Headspace, together with AFLW player and wellbeing advocate Tayla Harris who each shared their Guides for ways to manage your health and wellbeing during social isolation.